igemsoftware2019/Lambert_GA_FluoroCents/README.md

-# Fluoro¢ents App
+# FluoroCents App

 Background
 ---------------

-In our wet lab process, the level of fluorescence in a liquid culture is correlated with the amount of C. elegans genetic material that is found within, as the toehold switch unbinds only in the presence of a target strand from C. elegans.
-While visual detection of fluorescence may alert health care workers to the possibility of helminthiasis diagnosis, we set out to create a more practical manner in which we could not only detect, but quantify fluorescence.
-Keeping in mind the standards of frugality, accessibility, and portability, we introduce FluoroCents: an ultra-low cost, 3-D printed fluorometer that can be used with ease in the field by healthcare workers.
-FluoroCents is the most portable fluorometer in the world - at just 7 grams, Fluorocents will provide a rapid and accessible platform for in-field detection.
-The physical portion of FluoroCents is a 3-D printed light excitation and filtration mechanism.
-But in order for the FluoroCents hardware device to function, it needs an Android phone with the FluoroCents app installed to function.
+The level of fluorescence in a liquid culture is correlated with the amount of C. elegans genetic material that is found within, as the toehold switch unbinds only in the presence of a target strand from C. elegans.
+While visual detection of fluorescence may alert health care workers to the possibility of helminthiasis diagnosis, Lambert iGEM set out to create a more practical manner in which they could not only detect, but quantify fluorescence.
+Keeping in mind the frugal standards of accessibility and portability, Lambert iGEM introduces FluoroCents: an ultra-low cost, 3-D printed fluorometer that can be used with ease in the field by healthcare workers.
+FluoroCents is the most portable fluorometer in the world - at just 7 grams, FluoroCents will provide a rapid and accessible platform for in-field detection.
+The physical portion of FluoroCents is a 3-D printed light excitation and filtration mechanism, which serves to extract only certain frequencies of fluorescence from a sample.

 Overview
 ---------------

 At its base, FluoroCents provides a simple method for detecting the presence of fluorescence in a liquid culture.
-However, with the revolutionary FluoroCents application, our fluorometer can go beyond this simple test and provide analytics on the level of fluorescence in a sample and use this data to extrapolate information about the relative level of helminth DNA in a sample.
+However, with the revolutionary FluoroCents application, their fluorometer can go beyond this simple test and provide analytics on the level of fluorescence in a sample and use this data to extrapolate information about the relative level of helminth DNA in a sample.

 <div align="center"><center><img src="T--Lambert_GA--appscreenshots1.png" align="center" /></center></div>
 <div align="center"><figcaption>